FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 JSONP custom handler
 ~~~~~~~~~~~~~~~~~~~~

-To enable the common use case of creating JSONP responses this Bundle provides an
+To enable the common use case of creating JSONP responses, this Bundle provides an
 easy solution to handle a custom handler for this use case.
 Enabling this setting
 also automatically uses the mime type listener (see the next chapter) to register
 a mime type for JSONP.